tfadeyi/auth0-simple-exporter/README.md

 ---

-A simple Prometheus exporter for Auth0 log [Events](https://auth0.com/docs/api/management/v2#!/Logs/get_logs), for a simple way to monitor Auth0 from a Prometheus monitoring stack.
+A simple Prometheus exporter for Auth0 log [events](https://auth0.com/docs/api/management/v2#!/Logs/get_logs), which allows you to collect metrics from Auth0 and expose them in a format that can be consumed by Prometheus.

 > Development is in progress.